yaqwsx/KiKit/doc/panelization.md

 You can also decide whether you would like to inherit design rules from this boards or not.

+Similarly, you can substitute variables in the text via bakeText.

 Returns bounding box (wxRect) of the extracted area placed at the destination and the extracted substrate of the board.